OpenSIPS/opensips-cli/docs/modules/database.md

 *  via a declaration in the configuration file
 *  typed in when prompted at execution

-A specified parameter in the configuration file will omit any user interaction need.
+Specifying a parameter in the configuration file may simplify the user interaction with the console (less prompts).

-Following parameters are valid to be defined in the config file:
+The following parameters are allowed in the config file:

 * `database_path` - the directory to the OpenSIPS DB scripts, usually the `scripts/` directory in the OpenSIPS source tree, or `/usr/share/opensips/`